How did mercury ever come to be associated with the hat making business?

-Felt hats have been manufactured from small animal pelts since about the 14th century.
-The major method of separating the fur from the skin during the mid-19th century, used camel urine.
+Felt hats have been produced from small animal pelts since about the 14th century.
+During the 19th century, fur was removed from the skin using camel urine.
 Some hatters chose to use their own urine, instead.
-The active ingredient was nitrogen-rich urea.
+The active ingredient in urine is nitrogen-rich urea.

-Of those hatters using their own urine, any undergoing treatment for the venereal disease (now called STD) syphilis were found to produce, oddly enough, superior felt!
-It was eventually realized this was due to the mercurous chloride (HgCl) they consumed as medication.
-This led to the replacement of urine with orange-colored mercuric nitrate Hg(NO₃)₂ solution.
+Of those hatters using their own urine, any undergoing treatment for the sexually transmitted disease syphilis, oddly enough, were found to produce superior felt!
+Eventually it was realized this was due to the mercurous chloride (HgCl) they’d consumed as medicine.
+This led to the switching from urine to the orange-colored mercuric nitrate Hg(NO₃)₂ solution.

 - Torb & Reiner: The History of Felt Hat Making

 - The Mercurial – magazine & gallery: Of Mercury and Mad Hatters (cached)